Assignment 2: Editing

 - Try some insert effects to create contrast between instances of particular sounds.

-PDF manuals for Digital Performer and Logic Pro X are available from the Help menu in each program.
-There is also an online manual for Logic Pro X. Pay particular attention to the section of the manual called “Edit audio regions in the Audio Track Editor.”
+PDF manuals for Digital Performer, Logic Pro, and Reaper are available from the Help menu in each program.
+There is also an online manual for Logic Pro.
+Pay particular attention to the section of the manual called “Edit audio regions in the Audio Track Editor.”

 Logic also has the excellent Quick Help facility, which puts up tips wherever you aim your cursor.
 Turn this on and off with the question mark icon in the upper left corner of the window.